itzDJ/djvim/README.md

 ### Text editing

 - View and change tab value (2 or 4 spaces or tab)
-- Add spell check

 ### Code editing

 - Add method to search TODOs
-- Check if LSP zero still has an option to download LSP for current file